electron-userland/electron-installer-snap/README.md

 for bundling, generate a `.snap` file in your current directory.
 It is recommended to ignore the generated `snap` directory in your version control.

+## Thanks

+Thank you to Canonical for the support in getting this module created, during the September 2017 Ubuntu Rally.

 ## Legal

 This project is copyrighted under the Apache License (version 2).
 See LICENSE for details.